-Here's a list of key research papers and studies that have shaped our approach to hydration, along with some of our own contributions to the subject...
+Here's some key research papers and studies that have shaped our approach to hydration, along with some of our own contributions to the subject...

 The importance of sodium for hydration in endurance sports